Stumbling Giants: Transforming Canada's Banks for the Information Age

 Brien Gray, former Executive Vice President, Canadian Federation of Independent Business

 Author InformationPatricia Meredith is a global thought leader in transformative governance.
 She works with leaders in both the public and private sectors to take on the challenges of the information age.
-An accomplished author, consultant and educator, she is a fellow of the Clarkson Institute for Board Effectiveness at the Rotman School of Management, University of Toronto.
+An accomplished author, consultant and educator, she is a fellow of the Clarkson Centre for Business Ethics and Board Effectiveness at the Rotman School of Management, University of Toronto.
 Her previous publication, Catalytic Governance, is also published by University of Toronto Press.

 Table of contents